manuelcerdas/python_projects/README.md

 **PDFTable**: an example of converting a PDF table to CSV

 **PDFText**: an example of converting a PDF text to JSON

+In the **Flask** folder I have my experiments learning Flask **Hello** The tutorial project described in https://code.visualstudio.com/docs/python/tutorial-flask